superstooge/formerjs/README.md

 `"fjs-fieldName":"someName"` upon submit, when form data is collected and urlencoded, `someName` will be used instead of the input `id` attribute, as key in the key-value pair

+Custom properties are NOT set as attributes in the generated DOM element.

 ### What about selects?
 ```